-Meter sockets are furnished by BTU and installed by the Customer.
-BTU allows one meter socket per service.
-They may be picked up at the BTU Warehouse located at 2301 Fountain Ave, Bldg 240, Bryan, Texas.
-A job number is required to pick up a meter socket.
+Meter cans are furnished by BTU and installed by the customer.
+BTU allows one meter can per service.
+They may be picked up at the BTU Warehouse located at 611 Union St. Bryan, Texas.
+A Project or Job number is required to pick up a meter can.